-If it’s the middle of the winter, she’ll probably want some warm wool socks or cozy slippers — but even in the summer, her sore, swollen feet will be thankful for something comfy to wear.
+If it’s the middle of the winter, she’ll want some warm wool socks or cozy slippers.
+But even in the summer, her sore, swollen feet will be thankful for something comfy to wear.

-An inexpensive pair of slippers will work wonderfully, although if you reeeally want to spoil the new mom, she’ll LOVE a pair of wool Glerups.
-(Trust me on this one!)
+An inexpensive pair of slippers will work wonderfully.
+Although if you reeeally want to spoil the new mom, she’ll LOVE a pair of wool

 These babies are made in Denmark and have the capability to adjust so that your feet are a comfortable temperature in both hot and cold weather.